arrotech-solutions/arrotech-hub-backend/README.md

    - Enter your bot token
    - Test the connection

+#### Asana Integration
+1. **Get Your Asana Access Token**
+   - Log into your Asana account
+   - Go to My Settings → Apps → Manage Developer Apps
+   - Create a new personal access token
+   - Copy the token (you won't be able to see it again)

+2. **Get Your Workspace ID**
+   - In Asana, go to your workspace
+   - The workspace ID is in the URL: `https://app.asana.com/0/[WORKSPACE_ID]/list`
+   - Copy the workspace ID

+3. **Configure Asana in Mini-Hub**
+   - Add a new Asana connection
+   - Enter your access token and workspace ID
+   - Test the connection to verify it works

 ### Step 3: Using AI-Powered Marketing Automation

 #### Natural Language Commands